bluesky-social/atproto/README.md

 All that being said, we're very excited to share some of the work that we've done here.
 Please play around with the server & CLI, poke around the code, even build a small demo app to get the feel for it!

 We encourage you to make Discussions with any questions or ideas you have - about the code or the architecture overview.
 This code is not meant to be perfect or 100% bug free.
-Therefore, while we're interested to hear about any problems you may run into, we will likely leave them for a larger rewrite and won't be resolving them in the near term.
-The same goes for Pull Requests, which we won't be accepting at this time.
+Therefore, while we're interested to hear about any problems you may run into (in the form of Issues), we will likely leave them for a larger rewrite and may not be resolving them in the near term.

 And without further ado, let's dive into what you'll find here.